NishaPrasanth/Data_Analytics_with_SQL/README.md

 step 1: Open the **bigquery sandbox**  and create a **Project file**.

-step 2: after opening the bigquery console click on the ***+ Add data***option present on the ***Explore*** panel.
+step 2: After opening the bigquery console click on the ***+ Add data***option present on the ***Explore*** panel.

 Step 3: In **Add data** screen click on the **public datasets** option or type public dataset.

 step 4: In public datasets there will be a **search marketplace**, type  the dataset name **"thelookEcommerce"**

-step 5: there will be a product details of the data click on the **view datasets** option.
+step 5: There will be a product details of the data click on the **view datasets** option.

-step 6: the dataset will be visible in the **explore panel** under **bigquery public data**.
+step 6: The dataset will be visible in the **explore panel** under **bigquery public data**.

-step 7: select the dataset under the dataset there will be 7 table. select each table to explore the table **schema, details, preview**.
+step 7: Select the dataset under the dataset there will be 7 table. select each table to explore the table **schema, details, preview**.

 step 8: Now extract the tables from public to local project file as **bigquery tables** by creating a dataset under a projectfile.

-step 9: this can be done as by selecting **search query** option above the table information.The **untitled query** space opens to query the table. use the below statement to select the whole table to view.
+step 9: This can be done as by selecting **search query** option above the table information.The **untitled query** space opens to query the table. use the below statement to select the whole table to view.

 ```